CrowdStrike/ember-headless-form/docs/validation/index.md

 Client side validation is a first-class citizen of ember-headless-form, supporting both [native HTML validation](./native.md) as well as JavaScript-based [custom validation](./custom-validation.md).

 See the following chapters for how to integrate the different kinds of validation.
 Common to all of them is how they affect what happens when a [form is submitted](../usage/data/index.md#getting-data-out).
-Normally upon submission the form's `@onSubmit` action is called.
-When however the form has validation in place, it will only be called when the validation actually passed.
-Otherwise `@onInvalid` is called, which also receives the in this case invalid form data object, alongside an `ErrorRecord` object.
+Upon submitting the form, the `@onSubmit` action is called.
+When the form has validation in place, it will only be called when the validation has passed.
+Otherwise `@onInvalid` is called, which receives the invalid form data object, alongside an `ErrorRecord` object.

 ## Validation Errors